If you do not renew your Wisconsin EMS license by June 30, 2018, you may not function as an EMS provider after that date.

-According to DHS 110.05 (2), a person acting or advertising as an EMT or first responder without a license or certificate issued by the department or without appropriate credentialing may be subject to department action under sub ch.
+According to Wis.
+Admin.
+Code § DHS 110.05 (2), a person acting or advertising as an EMT or first responder without a license or certificate issued by the department or without appropriate credentialing may be subject to department action under sub ch.
 V or s.
 256.15 (11) (c), (d), or (f), Stats., as applicable.

-Starting July 1, 2014, the 2014-2016 EMS Provider Late Renewal Application will be available and accessible until December 31, 2014.
+Starting July 1, 2018, the 2018-2020 EMS Provider Late Renewal Application will be available and accessible until December 31, 2018.
 To be considered, the completed application must be submitted to E-Licensing prior to this date.
-In addition, under DHS 110.16 (1) (a), the applicant for a late renewal will be charged a $50.00 late renewal fee.
+In addition, under Wis.
+Admin.
+Code § DHS 110.16 (1) (a), the applicant for a late renewal will be charged a $50.00 late renewal fee.

 Go to E-Licensing: https://www.wi-emss.org/public/wisconsin/.